 If you are willing to exercise portion control and choose healthier toppings, then keep baked potatoes in your meal plan.
 As you can see above, baked potatoes are extraordinarily high in potassium, even for the medium size (which most of us would consider small at 2 1/4 inches x 3 1/4 inches).
 The caloric cost is reasonable (160 calories), and you will also be getting about 30% of your DRI for Vitamins C and B6 along with 4 grams of dietary fiber.

 Tracking Potassium Wondering why your potassium intake looks low on your MyNetDiary reports?
 Check your food items on your detailed food report - many brand name items do not include potassium.
 For unprocessed basic foods, try to use generic items since they typically have more complete nutrient information than brand items.
-Be sure to include potassium as a nutrient to track - you can do that in your Plan tab on the web (if you have a Premium membership).Foods & Recipes->Fruit & VegetablesNutrients->Other Vitamins & MineralsNutrients->Potassium
+Be sure to include potassium as a nutrient to track - you can do that on Plan screen in mobile apps or in your Plan tab on the web (if you have a Premium membership).Foods & Recipes->Fruit & VegetablesNutrients->Other Vitamins & MineralsNutrients->Potassium